 In Canada’s broadcast and communications industry, knowledge is power.
-The WCT Jeanne Sauvé Career Development program is designed to give you a “backstage pass”.
-Whether you work in the private or public sector, learn how the other half lives.
-This intensive learning experience will do more than educate and empower you, it will give you new perspectives, insights and direct access to some of the industry’s most influential policy and regulatory decision makers, as well as new ways to think, work and springboard your career.
+The WCT Jeanne Sauvé Career Development Program is a “backstage pass" to the private and public sectors of the industry.
+This intensive learning experience offers new perspectives, insights and direct access to influential policy and regulatory decision makers and equips participants with new ways to think, work and springboard their careers.
 If you work in telecommunications or the media industry and are interested in policy and program design, this program is a unique way to gain unparalleled access to the area of communications regulation and policy.

 About the Program

-The WCT Jeanne Sauvé Career Development Program is a chance for six participants – one each from Innovation, Science and Economic Development (ISED), Canadian Heritage and the CRTC, as well as three from private-sector organizations – to take part in a two-week rotation.
-You'll learn first-hand how private industry, government and regulatory agencies respond to new issues and challenges.
-You will also examine questions about program design, strategy and how best to meet the needs of customers, legislators and stakeholders.
-Participants tailor the agenda for this in-depth look at communications regulation and policy.
+The WCT Jeanne Sauvé Career Development Program is a self-directed program that offers an in-depth look at communications regulation and policy.
+Six participants – one each from Innovation, Science and Economic Development (ISED), Canadian Heritage and the CRTC and three from private-sector organizations – take part in a two-week rotation.
+They work together to create a customized agenda that meets the objectives and interests of the group.
+Participants learn first-hand how private industry, government and regulatory agencies respond to new issues and challenges.
+They also examine questions about program design, strategy and how best to meet the needs of customers, legislators and stakeholders.

 Interested in applying?
 Please sign in with your membership credentials to access the application form.